google/turbinia/docs/how-it-works.md

 This page contains some of the details on the internals of how Turbinia works.

 ## Tasks
 A Task is the smallest discrete unit of schedulable work.
-Tasks are sheduled and executed on remote Workers.
+Tasks are scheduled and executed on remote Workers.
 A Task can generate more Evidence that is returned back to the Turbinia server for possible further processing.